 Life insurers understand the frustrations people feel when they believe a life insurance policy exists but do not have a record of it.
-Please find below some tips on conducting a search for a lost policy.

 Even if a missing policy contract is not recovered, it does not necessarily mean that a person who believes they are entitled to benefits will lose out on receiving them.
 That is because life insurers are going above and beyond the requirements of state laws to link people with their benefits.

 Many companies are checking their records against the death records at the Social Security Administration.
 If they find a policyholder who has passed away had an in-force policy and no claim has been made, they will attempt to locate the policy beneficiary.